dpa99c/cordova-plugin-gemini-x-example/README.md

 - When the model has processed the message, the final model response will be displayed in black.

 ### Streaming multi-modal interactions
-- Select "Pro Vision" for text and image interactions, then press "Init Model".
+- Select "1.5 Pro" or "1.5 Flash" models for text and image interactions, then press "Init Model".
 - Check the "Stream response" checkbox.
 - Press the "Add image(s)" button to select one or more images from the device's photo library to send to the Gemini model.
   - Attached images will be listed by filename below the text box.